tplr-ai/tits/bits/BIT-0000-template.md

 ## Security Considerations

-All TITss should consider the security implications of their proposals.
+All TITs should consider the security implications of their proposals.
 This section should address potential attack vectors, vulnerabilities, and how the proposed changes affect the overall security of the Templar protocol.